TheOdinProject/curriculum/nodeJS/authentication/sessions.md

 });
 ```

-Now when a user signs up, their password is salted and hashed before storage which is then used to verify the password upon login.
+Now, when a user signs up, their password is salted and hashed before storage, which is then used to verify the password upon login.

 ### Assignment